moiatgit/rustbook/src/ch18-03-pattern-syntax.md

 {{#rustdoc_include ../listings/ch18-patterns-and-matching/listing-18-21/src/main.rs:here}}
 ```

-<span class="caption">Listing 18-21: An unused variable starting with an
+<span class="caption">Llistat 18-21: An unused variable starting with an
 underscore still binds the value, which might take ownership of the value</span>

 We’ll receive an error because the `s` value will still be moved into `_s`,